thebkv/bkv/genesis01.md

 The chapter has been moving toward government.

-First comes light.
+First comes light, then distinction, then ordered realms, then fruitfulness.

-Then distinction.

-Then ordered realms.

-Then fruitfulness.

 Then appointed rulers of times and seasons.